Enhanced Practice for Internationally Educated Nurses

 2. Follow your academic schedule:

-For BScN Students: Academic Year Schedule: Program start and end dates, holidays and deadlines for course add/drop and withdrawal, are located on the college website.
-Please cross-reference these dates with McMaster University's sessional dates.
+• For BScN Students: Academic Year Schedule: Program start and end dates, holidays and deadlines for course add/drop and withdrawal, are located on the college website.
+Please review the McMaster University's Sessional Dates.

 3. Become a health care professional:

-Pre-WIL Health Requirements: Pay attention to the deadlines listed on your documents.
-Complete the tasks as required; without these, you will not be able to progress to your work-integrated learning (WIL) and program completion will be in jeopardy. *Note: The PSW and Supportive Care program does not participate in the WIL program.
+• Pre-WIL Health Requirements: Pay attention to the deadlines listed on your documents.
+Complete the tasks as required; without these, you will not be able to progress to your work-integrated learning (WIL) and program completion will be in jeopardy.

 4. Attend classes and labs to enhance your success:

-Attendance Expectations: Attendance for class, labs and placement/WIL are in place to support your learning and experiences as a future professional.
-See Attendance and Student Success Strategies section in the Handbook.
+• Attendance Expectations: Attendance for class, labs and placement/WIL are in place to support your learning and experiences as a future professional.
+See Attendance and Program Expectations section in the Handbook.

 5. Take responsibility for your academic status: